JakeSidSmith/tsurl/README.md

 - `queryArrayFormat` - how to handle constructing/deconstructing query params that can have multiple values.
 This option is defined by the `query-string` package.
 - `queryArrayFormatSeparator` - `string` - the separator to use when `queryArrayFormat` is set to `separator`.
 Defaults to `,`.
 - `queryParams` - an array of [parameters](#parameters).

+### Deconstruct Options

+This is the second argument to the `deconstruct` function.

+Options include:

+- `allowSubPaths` - `boolean` - whether the deconstruction will allow sub-paths (stuff that appears after your defined template) in the provided URL/path

 ### Parameters